-There are two main companies operating in the area, Sailing Koh Chang and Gulf Charters, both based down in Salak Phet in the far south east of the island.
-At selected times of year, Aello Yachting is a third option, with them offering skippered charters by the day from Bang Bao Pier or Salak Phet, as well as 2/3 day live aboards.
+There are two main companies operating in the area, Aqua Charters and Gulf Charters, both based down in Salak Phet in the far south east of the island.
+At selected times of year if in the area, Aello Yachting is a third option, with them offering skippered charters by the day from Bang Bao Pier or Salak Phet, as well as 2/3 day live aboards.

-Monohull choices include Bavaria 33, Jeanneau Sun Odyssey 36i, Catalina 375, Jenneau Sun Odyssey 409 and Hanse 540, whilst multihulls feature the Lagoon 380, Nautitech 40 and Lagoon 400 S2 (a/c).
+Monohull choices include Bavaria 33, Jeanneau Sun Odyssey 33i, Jeanneau Sun Odyssey 36i, Catalina 375, Jenneau Sun Odyssey 409 and Hanse 540, whilst multihulls feature the Lagoon 380, Nautitech 40 and Lagoon 400 S2 (a/c).
 Yachts are available either as bareboat or skippered charters.

 Standard charters are for 7 days though shorter rentals may be available depending on schedules.
 One week is normally defined as from 15.00 on the first day to 09.00 on the eighth day.